What is the Best Travel Card for Australians Overseas?

 Straight to the point..

 Because I travel a lot, and tend to geek out on this sort of stuff, my friends often ask me the above question.
-The answer I give them is always the same:

 (Note: if you want the best credit card option I also mention that at the bottom of this post).